 The block passed to the NSURLConnection.sendAsynchronousRequest is a closure, which is why we need to assign the blockSelf variable that will be used to make calls in the context of the APIClient library.

-The function would be the actual handler of that response, which takes the generic form:
+The function would be the actual handler of that response, which takes the generic form.

 func processGETData (service: APIService, id: String!, urlSuffix: NSArray!, params: [String:String]!=[:], responseJson: NSDictionary!) {